A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 By following these steps, your machines should now be correctly joined to the **Marvel.local** domain with all necessary configurations for domain access, shared drive mapping, and user roles.

+---

-## Installing Splunk  Universal Forwarder and Sysmon on the environment
+## Installing Splunk Forwarder and Sysmon

 On the three machines on the domain, we will install Splunk Universal Forwarder and Sysmon these are the links: